Sergei Pugachev: Political career

 In the 1990s, Pugachev suggested making Putin the successor to the Yeltsin family.
 The Financial Times claimed that Pugachev was not only a friend of Tatyana Dyachenko and her husband Valentin Yumashev, who at that time headed Yeltsin's administration, but also Pugachev and his family is a close friend to Vladimir Putin and Putin's family.
-Pugachev stated that he, Yeltsin's daughter Tatiana Dyachenko and her future husband, Valentin Yumashev Pugachev, were part of a tiny group that decided upon Vladimir Putin as the successor to Yeltsin which Pugachev stated was a "tragedy for Russia".
+Pugachev stated that he, Yeltsin's daughter Tatiana Dyachenko and her future husband, Valentin Yumashev, were part of a tiny group that decided upon Vladimir Putin as the successor to Yeltsin which Pugachev stated was a "tragedy for Russia".
 He helped Putin to climb the ladder of power, presenting him to Yeltsin.
 In 1999 and 2000, he was one of Putin's campaign staff leaders.
 Pugachev said that Putin only wanted to be in power 3 or 4 years and said, "Putin wanted to get rich, too.
 He was a pragmatic person.
 We talked about this.
 He didn't want to leave office poor."

 In November 2000, he was elected to the board of Russian Union of Industrialists and Entrepreneurs (RSPP).
 From November 2000 to January 2003, he was vice president of the RSPP.

 He became a member of the Franco-Russian government commission.
 On 24 December 2001, he was elected Senator of the Russian Federation.

 On 26 December 2001, he was approved as the representative of the Tuvan government in the Federation Council of the Russian Federation.
 His candidacy was supported by 80% of Tuvan deputies.
 Pugachev served until 4 January 2011.

 He was the initiator of the acquisition by the Russian Federation of a licence for production of the French Mistral helicopter carrier.

 After a detailed inspection by the French Ministry of Defence, Pugachev's Baltiyskiy Zavod, part of the Pugachev-controlled United Industrial Corporation (OPK) was selected to construct Mistral-class helicopter carriers for use in the Russian Navy, The agreement was signed on 25 January 2011.